-TERRY L. YATES, JAMES N. MILLS, CHERYL A. PARMENTER, THOMAS G. KSIAZEK, ROBERT R. PARMENTER, JOHN R. VANDE CASTLE, CHARLES H. CALISHER, STUART T. NICHOL, KENNETH D. ABBOTI, JOH C. YOULG, MICHAEL L. MORRISON, BARRY J. BEATY, JONATHAN L. DUNNUM ROBERT J. BAKER, JORGE SALAZAR-BRAVO, AND CLARENCE J. PETERS
+TERRY L. VATES, JAMES N. MILLS, CHERYL A. PARMENTER, THOMAS G. KSIAZEK, ROBERT R. PARMENTER, JOHN R. VANDE CASTLE, CHARLES H. CALISHER, STUART T. NICHOL, KENNETH D. ABBOTT, JONI C. YOUNG, MICHAEL L. MORRISON, BARRY J. BEATY, JONATHAN L. DUNNUM, ROBERT J. BAKER, JORGE SALZAR-BRANO, AND CLARENCE J. PETERS

-In the spring of 1990, a provide provide modescribed disease energy in the Scientistica dising Despite Interior and work period in May and June.
-Early during an interiors, vicinus experimental in like symptoms for several days, but their condition suddenly and rapidly detrivinate at heter lamps filled with finisk calm humally concerns the store of the const of this crisis period.
-There was no cure, no successful medication or travel was completely unknown.
-For the first few weeks, the mortality rate was 70%.
+In the spring of 1993, a previously undescribed disease energed in the Southwest, talling (1) google during and sweek period in May and June.
+Early during an infection, witcims experienced thu-like symptoms for several days, but their condition suddenly and rapidly deteriorated as their lungs filled with fluidisc death usually occurred within hours of the onset of this crisis period.
+There was no cure, no successful medication or treatment and the disease agent (virus, besterian, or totain) was completely unleason.
+For the first few terms, to textian was completely an internal or the control of the